 The four decks are connected by two staircases located on either side of the ship.
-Smoking is only allowed in designated outdoor areas: saloon deck, lounge deck aft, bridge deck aft and sun decks.
-The ship's hallways are lined with handsome botanical prints of fruit, hummingbirds and butterflies.
+Smoking is only allowed in designated outdoor areas.
+The public areas are located on the Hibiscus Deck and the top-most Sun Deck.

-In the foyer are the reception desk and boutique; the latter offers a good selection of practical items like sunglasses, sunscreen, batteries and disposable underwater cameras, as well as a Fiji cookbook and bestselling paperbacks.
-The captain will chart the ship's course on a souvenir Yasawas map ($17).
-There's also a collection of Blue Lagoon logo items, including a good sun-protective rash guard for snorkeling ($18).
+In the foyer are the reception desk and boutique, which offers a good selection of practical items like sunglasses, sunscreen, batteries and disposable underwater cameras, as well as a Fiji cookbook and bestselling paperbacks.
+The captain charts the ship's course on a souvenir Yasawas map, available for sale, and there are a number of Blue Lagoon logo items to purchase including a sun-protective rash guard for snorkeling.

 There's also a self-service laundry area on the saloon deck portside forward, with two washing machines and dryers.
 Laundry soap is available at reception.